Mindgamesnl/OpenAudioMc/client/README.md

-# Building the web client
+# Building the web client. building ONLY works on LINUX or MacOS!
 The web client needs to be compiled.
 You can do this by running
  * npm install
  * npm run-script build